tonyngophd/dronest/README.md

 This is a Full-Stack Web Application (Social Network, similar to Instagram/FaceBook/Skypixel) for users to host and share their drone arts (pics/vids) and get socialized on the platform.

-This application features one React/Redux frontend and two backend servers, one main server serving all database and api routes, and one extra websocket server for instantmessaging.
+This application features one React/Redux frontend and two backend servers, one main server serving all database and api routes, and one extra websocket server for instant messaging.

 This is my <a href='www.appacademy.io' target='_blank'>App Academy</a> capstone graduation project
 <!--ReactSkipperEnd -->